vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 As you're starting to use vvvv for commercial projects, you [buy a monthly or yearly developer license](http://store.vvvv.org) priced affordably for indy, pro and big-fish users.

 ## What you may miss
-Compared to one or the other frameworks above, you may miss:
+Compared to one or the other frameworks listed above, you may miss:

 * vvvv is still Windows only, which is planned to change at some point
 * vvvv cannot export to mobiles or the web.
 This is not totally out of the question, but not on the roadmap as of now